T of C

 伯偕之制 The Style of Cai Yong (playing qin) 3

 Yuefu Shiji includes in its qin melody section a Caishi Wunong (Five Melodies of the Cai Clan).
-Here these five are said to be the following melodies:
+There these five (also referred to as 五曲 wu qu) are said to be the following melodies:

-The Caishi Wunong listed in at least one Song dynasty source changes one of the above titles.
-And as can be seen by following the link in the next paragraph, surviving versions of Caishi Wunong include still different melodies.
+This is somewhat different from the Caishi Wunong listed in at least one Song dynasty source, which changes one of the above titles.
+And as can be seen here it is very different from the five sections in the 1511 melody Caishi Wunong.

 Surviving qin melodies with which Cai Yong has sometimes been connected include the following:6: